Grade A intel, seamless coordination: How Forces thwarted JeM’s attempt of another Pulwama strike

 Bomb diffused: Big Pulwama like terror attack averted in Valley

-The action was taken based on concrete intelligence that was provided 4 days back.
-The IGP of Kashmir Vijay Kumar said that a major incident of a vehicle borne IED blast has been averted by the timely input and action by the Pulwama polices CRPF and Army.
+The action was taken based on concrete intelligence that was provided four days back.
+The IGP of Kashmir Vijay Kumar said that a major incident of a vehicle-borne IED blast has been averted by the timely input and action by the Pulwama polices CRPF and Army.

 The vehicle bore the number JK08, B1426.
 This is reportedly the number of a scooter, sources tell OneIndia.
 The source also said that this could be the handiwork of the Jaish-e-Mohammad.